MicrosoftDocs/SupportArticles-docs/support/sales-copilot/outlook-side-panel/update-add-in-error.md

     :::image type="content" source="media/update-add-in-error/add-in-admin-managed.png" alt-text="Screenshot that shows the Admin-managed section where you can check if the Copilot for Sales for Microsoft Outlook add-in is listed.":::

-4. If the add-in is listed under the **Admin-managed** section, ask your tenant administrator to follow these steps:
+4. If the add-in is listed under the **Admin-managed** section, ask your tenant administrator to perform these steps:

     1. In the [Microsoft 365 admin center](https://admin.microsoft.com/), select **Settings** > **Integrated apps**.